 Entry fees apply.
 Visit the centre’s website for more information.

 Only four kilometres from town is this spectacular lagoon, a popular recreation site for tourists and locals alike.
 Almost perfectly circular in shape the lagoon was once a land-locked birrida (gypsum pan) that was inundated by the sea several thousand years ago.
-An important nursery for several fish species, the lagoon is a marine recreation zone that allows recreational fishing but prohibits the use of nets.
+An important nursery for several fish species, the lagoon is a marine recreation zone that allows recreational fishing but prohibits the use of nets and spear guns.

-A popular spot for fishing, swimming, canoeing and kite-boarding, the lagoon has facilities that include shade shelters and BBQ’s around the lagoon shore.
-Close by there is a viewing platform and disabled fishing platform over the narrow channel linking the lagoon to the sea.
+Swimming, canoeing and kite-boarding is popular in the lagoon and many kayakers enjoy the paddle through the channel which links it to the sea.
+Facilities include shade shelters and BBQ’s around the lagoon shore.
+Close by there is a viewing platform and disabled fishing platform over the channel.

 Access to the lagoon is via the Monkey Mia Road leading to within a few metres of the water’s edge.
 A pathway also leads to the lagoon from Denham for cyclists and walkers.